csun-shine/the-pedal-garage-docs/docs/pg-before-you-start.md

 ## Before You Begin

-To complete the tuotorial, you need a development system (PC, Mac, or Linux) running a current or long-term support (LTS version of the operating system).
+To complete the tutorial, you need a development system (PC, Mac, or Linux) running a current or long-term support (LTS version of the operating system).

 ## Step 1: Create a GitHub Account